-Central to the Christian faith, absolutely essential to the true Christian religion being a source of comfort for sinners, is the proper understanding of the doctrine of justification.
-It has been called the doctrine on which the Christian Church stands or falls.
-That you personally have been declared by God to be forgiven and righteous in His sight solely because of Jesus' death and resurrection on your behalf is absolutely necessary.
-But we can't really say that with certainty unless we can just as unequivocally say that the sins of every sinner were and still are forgiven.
+Central to the Christian faith, central to the true Christian religion being a source of comfort for sinners, is the doctrine of justification.
+That we have been declared by God to be forgiven and righteous in His sight solely because of Jesus' death and resurrection on our behalf is absolutely necessary.
+But we can't really say that with certainty unless we can just as unequivocally say that the sins of every sinner of all time were and still are forgiven.